-Nifty Futures has been trading in an extremely narrow corridor of 226 points since the 10th of July.
-In today’s session, the index is stuck in a range of 50 points between 11665 and 11614.
-As traders, we need to ask questions like what causes these narrow range-bound movements and is there a way to take advantage of these scenarios?
+Nifty Futures has been trading in an extremely narrow corridor of 400 points since the 26th Oct 2023.
+In today’s session, the index is stuck in a range of 110 points between 19,175 and 19,065.
+As traders, we need to ask questions like what causes these narrow range-bound movements and is there a way to take advantage of these scenarios.
 To understand this phenomenon, we must look into Volatility and the demand-supply curve.

-Look at it this way, all market movements are reflections of the demand-supply curve.
+Volatility and the Demand-Supply Curve Look at it this way, all market movements are reflections of the demand-supply curve.
 When the demand outruns the supply, price is pushed up.
 Similarly, when the supply outruns the demand, price is forced down.
 At this point, volatility adds a spin to this equation.
-The next question is, “what is volatility?”
+The next question is, “what is volatility”?

 What Is Volatility?
 Volatility sounds like a complex term, but in reality, it is the measure of uncertainty or risk.
 Volatility also plays a very crucial role in determining the price of Call and Put options.
 Mathematically, Volatility is the standard deviation of returns generated by an instrument.
 Traders need to keep in mind that, we are considering the continuous compounding returns of the instrument in one year.
 Simply put, option volatility is the standard deviation of the natural log of the instrument over the complete span of its life.
 Institutional traders use the shift in volatility to create ratio spreads and generate returns when the market slips into a narrow range.